◂ home

 The scoring formula's value is defensive, not offensive — it protects against noise from low-authority, low-confidence memories.

-Philosophy says provenance discriminates.
-Scoring is where that claim turns into math.
-Six multiplicative signals re-rank the candidates a similarity search returned; one additive correction handles keyword hits; and a meta-signal — adaptive dampening — disables the parts that would mislead when the candidate pool has no diversity to discriminate on.
-The honest framing is defensive: scoring keeps the wrong drawer from winning by accident, it doesn't conjure the right one out of nothing.
+Recall routes the question; scoring ranks the candidates.
+Every search across the drawer pool runs its merged Chroma + FTS5 candidate set through six multiplicative signals, one additive keyword correction, and a meta-signal — adaptive dampening — that disables the parts that would mislead when the pool has nothing to discriminate on.
+The honest framing is defensive: scoring keeps the wrong drawer from winning by accident; it doesn't conjure the right one out of nothing.

 // scoring matrix — 6 multiplicative signals · 1 additive · 1 meta-signal